 - Provide women in the Longview community with quality job training that would give them the best opportunity to apply and enter a career they were naturally drawn to by God-given interests and abilities, a job that would afford them the ability to provide for themselves and their families, and access to higher education to continue moving up in that career.

-- Provide hands-on work skills training and essential skills training enabling program participants to be work-ready when exiting the program.
+- Provide hands-on work and essential skills training enabling program participants to be work-ready when exiting the program.

 - Provide an opportunity for a valuable network of people in our community to meet the specific social, physical, and spiritual needs that relationships afford (mentors/tutors).